Ten Things Employees Should Know About ERISA Disability Insurance Benefits

 If your employer provides long-term disability (LTD) insurance and you're unable to work, your ERISA LTD benefits can replace some of your lost income—learn about your rights under ERISA.

-By , J.D. · University of Missouri School of Law
+By , J.D.
+University of Missouri School of Law

-If you have long-term disability (LTD) insurance and you can't work because of a medical condition, you might be eligible for benefits to replace some of your lost income.
-Most group long-term disability policies—the kind your employer provides as part of your benefits package—are governed by the Employee Retirement Income Security Act, a federal law commonly known as ERISA.
-As a result, group long-term disability policies are often referred to as ERISA disability policies.
+If you have an employer-provided long-term disability (LTD) insurance plan and you can’t work due to a medical condition, you may be eligible for benefits to replace some of your lost income.
+A federal law called the Employee Retirement Income Security Act (ERISA) governs how these LTD plans are managed and establishes minimum standards to protect employees’ benefits.
+As a result, group LTD policies are often referred to as “ERISA insurance.”

 ERISA is a federal law intended to protect employees who participate in employer-provided long-term disability plans.
-ERISA disability regulations require your employer to provide you with your LTD policy's terms as well as detailed explanations of the following:
+ERISA regulations require your employer to provide you with your LTD policy’s terms as well as detailed explanations of the following:

 • what the policy covers and what it doesn’t cover